 Some of the songs made it all too clear why they’d been left off albums, but those who hadn’t been chasing down singles and imports had several new favorites to smile about.
-“Radio Sweetheart” and “Stranger In The House” give hints of a Nashville influence that would resurface all too soon, while a brief solo “My Funny Valentine” and the aching “Just A Memory” show his sensitive side.
-An alternate take of “Clowntime Is Over” cuts the pace in half, and is arguably as good as the standard version.
-“Big Tears” and “Tiny Steps” are similar B-sides as good as their A-sides.
-Any band would be happy to have leftovers of this quality.
+“Clean Money” is a revved-up template for “Love For Tender”, and feature the now-rare Attractions harmonies.
+“Girls Talk” had already been a hit for Dave Edmunds, and would soon be covered by Linda Ronstadt, along with “Talking In The Dark”.
+“Radio Sweetheart” was one of his first B-sides, and along with “Stranger In The House” gives hints of a Nashville influence that would resurface all too soon.
+Along the same lines, “Black And White World” is a low-key demo, wiped away by the snotty rock of “Big Tears” (with Mick Jones of the Clash on lead guitar).
+The aching “Just A Memory”, written for Dusty Springfield, shows his sensitive side, and the alternate take of “Clowntime Is Over”, which cuts the pace in half, is arguably as good as the standard version.

-Elvis Costello Taking Liberties (1980)—3½
+Elvis Costello Taking Liberties (1980)—3

-Current CD availability: none; download only
+Current CD availability: none; download/stream only

 No comments: